 In Colorado’s Middle Park area between Winter Park and the town of Grand Lake, and with spectacular Continental Divide views, Granby is another of the state’s largest lakes and popular with trout, salmon and ice fishers.

-On Horsetooth’s six and a half miles of water near Fort Collins, canoeists and kayakers explore hidden coves while hikers emerge from wooded areas and hogbacks to find blue waters snaking into view and the Great Plains extending to the horizon beyond.
+On Horsetooth’s 6.5 miles of water near Fort Collins, canoeists and kayakers explore hidden coves while hikers emerge from wooded areas and hogbacks to find blue waters snaking into view and the Great Plains extending to the horizon beyond.

 Part of the McPhee Recreation area outside of Cortez, the lake’s nearly 2,500 surface acres and 50 miles of shoreline sits in a beautiful river canyon and supports warm- and cold-water fish.